Mahidi99/Data-Science-Project-on-IPL-Analysis-with-Python/README.md

 Spelling correction is often viewed from two angles.
 Non-word spell check is the detection and correction of spelling mistakes that result in non-words.
 In contrast, real word spell checking involves detecting and correcting misspellings even if they accidentally result in a real English word (real word errors).

-This can come from typographical errors of real-word errors (insertion, deletion, transposition) that accidentally produce a real word, or from cognitive errors where the writer substituted the wrong one.
+This can come from typographical errors of real-word errors (insertion, deletion and transposition) that accidentally produce a real word, or from cognitive errors where the writer substituted the wrong one.

 This will take you through how to create a program for the task of Spelling correction with Python programming language.